The Center for Disease Control (CDC) estimates 93.3 Million American adults are affected by obesity.

 Life Insurance Application Tips After A Gastric Bypass

 The better prepared you are for the insurance application process, the better your outcome will most likely be.
-Of course, your insurance agent will also go over with you what to expect specific to your application.

 Below are a few tips you’ll want to keep in mind as you move forward with securing life insurance: